na-na-hi/renget/archive/scalylit.md

 **Anonymous Rex**
 **ISBN-10** 0425178218
 **ISBN-13** 978-0425178218
 ‎
+**Dinoverse** (1999-2000) by Scott Ciencin
+Alternate History [late Cretaceous period] (isekai/xenofiction) Wake up, its the late Cretaceous period, and several middle school students just got isekai'd into bodies of dinosaurs.
+Now they must find their way back, lest they wind up trapped forever (oh no).
+Originally released as a single book, it was then split and republished under 2 novels.
+The author would rapidly-publish 5 additional novels the following year, each with its own set of characters, bringing the final count up to 7.
+**I Was a Teenage T. Rex**
+**ISBN-10** 0679888438
+**ISBN-13** 978-0679888437
+‎
+**Quintaglio Ascension Trilogy** (1992-1994) by Robert J. Sawyer Science Fiction (xenofiction)
+[Summary Pending]
+**Far-Seer**
+**ISBN-10** 0441225519
+**ISBN-13** 978-1988415345
+‎
 **Raptor Red** (1996) by Robert T. Bakker
 Historical Fiction? [late Cretaceous period] (xenofiction)